-Recognising the benefits of the Australasian ICM training system, which was more developed than

-Children's Hospital, Melbourne and as a Locum Staff Specialist in Brisbane.
+Recognising the benefits of the Australasian ICM training system, which was more developed than the UK at the time, he returned to Australia to undertake additional ICM specialist training at the Royal on the quality of care prior Children's Hospital, Melbourne and as a Locum Staff Specialist in Brisbane.
 During this time, he was awarded Fellowship of the Australia & New Zealand College of Anaesthetists (FANZCA) and Fellowship of the Joint Faculty of Intensive Care Medicine (FJFICM, now FCICM).
-Bruce would later use children were often referred his experience of the Australian ICM training system to benefit the UK's own ICM training programme, in his role as a member of both the Intercollegiate Board for Training in Intensive Care Medicine (2005-2009) and the Intercollegiate Board for Training in Paediatric Intensive Care Medicine (2005-2013) He then joined Gary Smith to the UK at the time, he returned to build an ICU service in Portsmouth for both adults and children that developed a reputation for excellence clinically and educationally.
+Bruce would later use children were often referre his experience of the Australian ICM training system to benefit the UK's own ICM training programme, in his role as a member of both the Intercollegiate Board for Training in Intensive Care Medicine (2005-2009) and the Intercollegiate Board for Training in Paediatric Intensive Care Medicine (2005-2013)

+He then joined Gary Smith to build an ICU service in Portsmouth for both adults and children that developed a reputation for excellence clinically and educationally.
 That work has left an impressive cultural legacy within the department, which retains the drive for high quality patient care and towards excellence in education and training.